jsor/jcarousel/docs/reference/usage.rst

 jCarousel tries to auto-detect the orientation by simply checking if the list elements’s height is greater than the list element’s width.

-If that doesn't work, you can explicitly pass the `vertical` option:
+If auto-detection doesn't work, you can explicitly pass the `vertical` option:

 .. code-block:: javascript